TheLegendofPiratesOnline/libpirates-src/README.md

 ![](https://static.tlopo.com/static/img/posts/c7985a175eca4705962b1704b9b675cf.png)

 ## Background
-This source was originally based on the water in the Pirates of the Caribbean cannon ride at WDW.
+This source was originally based on the water in a Pirates of the Caribbean cannon ride experience at a theme park.
 It later was implemented into Pirates of the Caribbean Online as the game's ocean wave calculation system.

 ## Requirements
 This reverse engineering of the code is intended to be used alongside the latest version of the Panda3D Game Engine, which can be obtained here: https://github.com/Panda3D/Panda3D/